 A civil case may follow four main tracks to resolution.
 The Clerk's Office will designate tracks upon the original filing.
-The Office of Calendar Management will review the track designations after the filing of the first answer.
+The Office of Calendar Management will review the track designations and eligibility for a virtual trial after the filing of the first answer.
 The designated track sets out expected case processing events, the timing of events, assignment, and the expectations for case duration.
-The caseflow time standard for Circuit Court civil cases, excluding foreclosure cases, is 18 months (548 days) for 98% of dispositions; but expected case duration is based on time needed to reach resolution, which is less than the 18 month, maximum, time standard for Tracks 1 and 2.
+The caseload time standard for Circuit Court civil cases, excluding foreclosure cases, is 18 months (548 days) for 98% of dispositions; but expected case duration is based on time needed to reach resolution, which is less than the 18 month, maximum, time standard for Tracks 1 and 2.